Los Angeles and Independence Railroad: Setbacks

 On September 6, 1876, the Southern Pacific completed their line connecting Los Angeles to its transcontinental route.
-This disadvantaged the L.A. & I. even further in that freight landing at Wilmington could now be transported anywhere within the SP system.
+This disadvantaged the L.A. & I. even further, as freight landing at Wilmington could now be transported anywhere within the SP system.

-Finally, problems with the Cerro Gordo mines and the depletion and closure of Jones' Panamint silver mines in May, 1877 caused even more difficulties for Jones, so much so that he decided to sell.
+Finally, problems with the Cerro Gordo mines and the depletion and closure of Jones' Panamint silver mines in May 1877 caused enough difficulty for Jones that he decided to sell.

-After offering to sell the line to Los Angeles County, Jones finally sold it to the Southern Pacific for $100,000 cash, $25,000 in a note, and $70,000 in SP stock, and on July 4, 1877, the young steam line was transferred to the Southern Pacific.
+After offering to sell the line to Los Angeles County, Jones finally sold it to the Southern Pacific for $100,000 cash, $25,000 in a note, and $70,000 in SP stock.
+On July 4, 1877, the young steam line was transferred to the Southern Pacific.

-In September, 1878, The Southern Pacific inspected the Santa Monica wharf and, after alleging that it was beyond repair, demolished most of it in 1879.
+In September 1878, the Southern Pacific inspected the Santa Monica wharf and, after alleging that it was beyond repair, demolished most of it in 1879.
 This allowed them to concentrate all freight traffic on their Wilmington port facilities.
 By November 26, 1878, the line was no longer listed separately but appeared only in Southern Pacific timetables.

 After the SP acquisition

-SP train at "Long Wharf" terminus after SPRR extension, 1893.